-In the latest installment of Syndio’s Fairness at Work webinar series, CEO Maria Colacurcio talked with Lionel Lee, Head of Diversity Engagement at Zillow, and Kim Vu, Global Head of Diversity, Equity and Inclusion at Remitly about the what their companies are doing to become more equitable workplaces.
-You can download the webinar recording here, or keep reading for some highlights.
+In the latest installment of Syndio’s Fairness at Work webinar series, CEO Maria Colacurcio talked with Lionel Lee, Head of Diversity Engagement at Zillow, and Kim Vu, Global Head of Diversity, Equity and Inclusion at Remitly about their companies’ inclusion efforts to become more equitable workplaces.
+You can download the webinar recording here, or keep reading for highlights of DEI best practices.

 Belonging happens at your desk.

 Creating an equitable workplace with an inclusive culture means employees feel a sense of belonging in the day-to-day of their jobs.
 Companies have long talked about diversity, which really focuses on recruitment, and inclusion, which focuses on retention, without understanding the root of their problems.
 Looking at equity, or how systems and processes that make up an employee’s experience to ensure everyone is treated equitably and has a sense of belonging, is newer.
 A

 Companies are taking a moment to really look at their performance along hiring, development, promotion, retention.
 If they’re doing that, if they’re going quiet because they’re heads down doing the work, that’s great.
 But if action isn’t happening under the surface, what do we do as corporate leaders about that?
 There aren’t trophies for participation.

 Understandably, there’s a lot of skepticism.
 Many Black people feel like they’ve seen both the violence against Black people and the public response before, but have seen little change come of it.
 It’s great to see companies take a stance in support of the Black Lives Matter movement, but companies who want to make sincere change from their inclusion and diversity initiatives need to find concrete actions that feel authentic to their employees.